hellomikesantos/hellomikesantos/README.md

 ### <div align="center">My name is Michael but friends call me Mike. </div>

-- A Software Developer student at MITT, Winnipeg. 💻
+- A Software Developer student at MITT, Winnipeg 💻

 - Wants to learn more about Machine Learning and Data Science 🤔